colin-stubbs/compact_log/README.md

 - Returns SCTs only after certificates are incorporated in the tree
 - No background processing - certificates are immediately available for proofs

-This achieves both efficiency and eliminates MMD because:
+This achieves both efficiency and an MMD of 0 because:

 1. STH-boundary versioning makes batch updates efficient
 2. Synchronous processing eliminates the post-SCT "merge" phase entirely